 Licences required for private dams used for domestic and stock purposes

-Under the Water Act 1989 a person who uses or stores water from a private dam for domestic and stock purposes may not require a works licence, depending on the location of the dam.
+Under the Water Act 1989, a person who uses or stores water from a private dam for domestic and stock purposes may require a works licence, depending on the location or size of the dam.

 Under the Act, a works licence is required to construct, operate, alter or decommission a dam that is constructed on a waterway.

-A works licence may be required for a private dam not on a waterway, if it is large and therefore, potentially hazardous.
+A works licence may also be required for a private dam not on a waterway if it is large and therefore, potentially hazardous.
 This includes any dam that meets the following criteria:

 - a wall height and capacity of:

-- 5m or higher and 50 megalitre (ML) capacity or larger; or
+- 5 m or higher and 50 megalitres (ML) capacity or larger; or

 |Location of private dam||Private dam criteria||Construction licence||Operating licence|

-To apply for a works licence, apply to your local Rural Water Corporation (listed below) as they are responsible for licensing private dams under the Act.
+You can apply for a works licence through your local rural water corporation (listed below) as they are responsible for licensing private dams under the Water Act 1989.